noamLeiv13/DataDevInterviewKit/README.md

 - Location: How important is the location of the company to you?
 - Average age of employees: do you want to work with people of your age, or you don't care about that
 - Domain: do you want to work in a specific domain (healthcare, finance, etc.)

+## Choosing the Right Company Size

+Once you've identified the type of job you're after, the next step is figuring out your ideal company size.
+Whether it's a small startup, a growing mid-sized company, or a massive corporation, each option offers a unique work environment.
+At large companies, you'll enjoy access to established processes, specialized roles, and experienced mentors.
+On the flip side, startups often move fast, prioritize rapid feedback, and give you a broader range of responsibilities.
+Your choice will influence not only the kind of tasks you take on but also how much of an impact you’ll have on the product’s overall direction.

+## What to Consider When Choosing a Company

+When evaluating potential employers, it's essential to think about more than just the company size.
+Here are several other factors that could shape your decision:
+- **Work-life balance**: Do you want to work 9-5 or are you willing to work long hours?
+- **Global impact**: Do you want to work on a project that is used globally?
+- **Technologies**: Do you enjoy working with a wide array of tech stacks, or are you looking to specialize?
+- **Salary**: What is the salary range you are looking for?
+- **Location**: Is working close to home important to you?
+- **Average age of employees**: do you want to work with people of your age, or you don't care about that
+- **Industry focus**: Are you passionate about specific sectors like healthcare, finance, or others?

+These considerations will help you find a company that aligns with your personal and professional goals.

 ## How to find relevant companies:
 - Check LinkedIn for companies that are hiring for your position or other basic filter like domain.
 Always check company websites, as LinkedIn profiles are sometimes not up to date.